-You can find the technical size data on the single packagings of each our tires.
+We provide the technical data on the single packagings of each our tires.

-With different wheel types available on the market Continental tires are serving different technical needs.
-We hold options for both hooked rims as well as hookless.
+With different wheel types available on the market Continental tires are serving different technical preferences.
+We hold options for both hooked rims as well as hookless (Grand Prix 5000 S TR).
 For the mounting carefully follow the instructions and recommendations available.

-Similar as known from sports clothing some Continental tire models come with reflex options.
-They are either light or darker coloured and can help when riding in the dark.
+Similar to as known from sports clothing some Continental tire models come with reflex options.
+They are either light or dark coloured and can help with visibility when riding in the dark.
 Additionally rather lighter clothing is a good choice.
-Also you could think of reflex strips on your bike, helmet or backpack.
+Also you could think of adding reflex strips to your bike, helmet or backpack.